-In the fast-changing digital era, small businesses grow fast.
+In a fast-changing digital era, small businesses grow fast.
 They disrupt the markets before market leaders have time to react.
 Once large companies miss a chance, it can be too late to get back their market position.

 That’s why, in the constant chase for innovation, big companies are starting to see startups not as a threat, but as an opportunity to collaborate.
 According to recent studies, more than 80 percent of corporations see partnerships with startups as “very important”.